keypax/dynamic-walls-demo/README.md

 ## Implementation

 This is a demonstration of a solution that we're using in our project. **This is not** an out of the box plugin that you can download and make work in 2 minutes.
-Object Pooling requires specific code architecture approach that is unfortunately not taught on Unity tutorials.
 In this example we're using **Dependency Injection**.
 We also try to use Unity components only if necessary.

 It may be scary, but don't worry and take a look :)